NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

    - [MSBuild](#restore-packages-using-msbuild)
    - [Azure Pipelines](#restore-packages-using-azure-pipelines)
    - [Azure DevOps Server](#restore-packages-using-azure-devops-server)

+   If the project references in your project file (*.csproj*) or your *packages.config* file are *not* up to date, you need to either install, update, or reinstall packages instead.

 2. If you still experience missing packages or package-related errors (such as error icons in Solution Explorer in Visual Studio), you may need to [Reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md).